wso2/docs-ei/en/micro-integrator/docs/setup/deployment/k8s-pipeline/modifying-pipeline-configurations.md

 ## Change Domain

-To customize the domain name override the host values as shown in the example below.
+To customize the domain name, override the host values as shown in the example below.

 ``` yml